Release-Candidate/Cxx-Buck2-vcpkg-Examples/README.md

 - `buck2 clean` - Deletes all generated files.
 - `buck2 targets //...` - Lists all available targets, including all configured vcpkg packages.
+- `buck2 build :vcpkg-install` - A alias for `buck2 build //buck2_vcpkg:vcpkg_install` to install all packages configured in [./third-party/vcpkg.json](./third-party/vcpkg.json).
+The libraries and header files have to be added to [./third-party/BUCK](./third-party/BUCK) to use them in the source.
 - `buck2 build :exe` - A alias for `buck2 build //app:app`, builds the executable [./app/main.cpp](./app/main.cpp).
 Buck 2 configuration [./app/BUCK](./app/BUCK)
 - `buck2 run :exe` - A alias for `buck2 run //app:app`, builds and runs the executable [./app/main.cpp](./app/main.cpp).
 Buck 2 configuration [./app/BUCK](./app/BUCK)
 - `buck2 build :test` - A alias for `buck2 build test:test`, builds the tests in [./test/test_main.cpp](./test/test_main.cpp).
 Buck 2 configuration [./test/BUCK](./test/BUCK).